 In this set-up the party will most likely still head off to the haunted house cuz at least they know where that is.
 And if they survive the Seaghost--big if--then they meet this dipshit water elf who tells them that he overheard the smugglers and lizardmen haggling over a few crates of AKs and a jumbo-sized block of C4.
 The PCs report this to the Privy Council or whatever it's called back in town and the folks there are all "Run for your lives--there's a Lizardman invasion coming!"
 So they go into full-on panic-mode and do what every troubled village in D&D-land always does: hire, persuade, or coerce a band of sociopathic outsiders--aka "PCs"--to take care of the problem.

 The PCs get to work and track down the lizard lair at Dunmouth.
 While they're clearing the place out they find out that the lizards, too, are afraid of an invasion by the aforementioned Sahuagin.
 Perhaps the Sahuagin even attack the Lizardman lair while the PCs are in it; a little Amtrak-y for a lot of old schoolers perhaps, but something to consider.
 Anyway, the lizardmen--famous for preferring human flesh to other foodstuffs--are still a potential threat to Saltmarsh, even if they're currently concerned more with the sahuagin, so the PCs don't need a guilt trip over the slaughter they've committed.
-But maybe they think "Shit, it might be better to help these slimey fuckers out rather than killing 'em off" and call a truce with these lizardfuckers and help them take on the fishfuckers, only to wipe them out once they've taken out the sahuagin for us."
+But maybe they think "Crap, sahuagin are no good for business.
+Maybe we should call a truce with these lizardfuckers and help them take on the fishfuckers, only to wipe them out once they've taken out the sahuagin for us."
 Or perhaps something less cynical; let the PCs decide.

 Essentially, what I'm saying is don't make U2 a Gotcha'.
 Let the PCs and lizardmen figure out whether or not it's a good idea to drop their hostilities and team up against the Sahuaguin on their own.
 So forget the were-gild crocodile fiasco; the lizard men can either team up or piss off.